dualmoon/Cogs.v3/README.md

 selfassign -- lets users self-assign specificed roles without moderator action

 feedback -- allows users to submit anonymous feedback to any server that the user and the bot share

+webthing -- test cog that implements a working webserver loop